 Blakeney, within the Norfolk Coast AONB, is a charming coastal village with bags of history, its very own nature reserve and an otherworldly watery landscape.
 Along with Blakeney Point, the Blakeney National Nature Reserve is home to England’s largest colony of Atlantic Grey seals.

-The pretty village is full of traditional Norfolk flint cottages which were once home to local fisherman, and a good collection of independent gift shops and art galleries to visit.
-The lively quay is buzzing in the summer, with crabbing, boat tours and visitors enjoying the outlook across the marshes.
+The pretty village is full of traditional Norfolk flint cottages which were once home to local fishermen, and a good collection of independent gift shops and art galleries to visit.
+The lively quay is buzzing in the summer, with lots to do, including crabbing, boat tours and visitors enjoying the outlook across the marshes.

 Blakeney & Around Highlights

 - Walking the sea wall between Blakeney and Morston Quay to be blown away by sweeping views of muddy creeks, moored boats and a rich variety of seabirds.